Deardorff's Glossary of International Economics

 Infrastructure The facilities that must be in place in order for a country or area to function as an economy and as a state, including the capital needed for transportation, communication, and provision of water and power, and the institutions needed for security, health, and education.

 Injury Harm to an industry's owners and/or workers.
-Import protection under the safeguards, AD, and CVD provisions of the GATT require a finding of serious (for safeguards) or material (for AD/CVD) injury (as determined by, in the U.S., the ITC).
-Known as the injury test.
+Import protection under the safeguards, AD, and CVD provisions of the GATT require a finding of serious (for safeguards) or material (for AD/CVD) injury.
+In the US, these are determined by the USITC.

 Innovation The creation or introduction of something new, especially a new product or a new way of producing something.